-As one aspect of the ʻĀina-Based Education Community of Practice, and modeled loosely after Environmental Education Certificate programs in other areas of the United States, we are developing Hawaiʻi's-own ʻĀina-Based Education Certificate.
+As one aspect of the ʻĀina-Based Education Community of Practice -- modeled loosely after Environmental Education Certificate programs in other areas of the United States -- we are developing Hawaiʻi's own ʻĀina-Based Education Certificate.

 A grassroots, ground-up effort!